Overview

 - Team Name (displayed publicly)

-- A Physical Address (determines which requests to alert this team about)
+- Physical Address (determines which requests this team receives)

-- If the Team Leader you entered did not already have an active CarePortal account, an email will automatically be sent to them with the opportunity to set their password and access their Team Leader dashboard to manage their team's settings and responder list
+- If the Team Leader doesn't have an active CarePortal account, they will receive an email to set their password and access their Team Leader dashboard to manage their team's settings and responder list.

 Add Pre-Approved Response Team Members One by One

-- Fill out the form with the new responder's information.
-Be sure you:
+- Fill out the form with the new responder's information

-- Click Save to add the new responder
+- Click Submit to add the new responder

 Upload a List of Pre-Approved Response Team Members